Let's Not Make a Big Deal

 I waited tables in high school.
 The person who trained me was excellent and offered numerous small tips I have found valuable in just about every professional role I have held since.

 One of the gems he stressed has been on my mind lately.
-Hal insisted that servers should do nothing that would unnecessarily draw guests' attention to the work we were doing.
-One of the points he drilled into our heads is that even when the restaurant was busting at the seems and operating at full volume, we should never move too hurriedly or appear frantic in front of customers.
-Doing so would only cause them to be distracted by our state of being and to more likely become concerned about how busy it was and how that would affect their food and service.
+Hal insisted that servers should do nothing that would unnecessarily draw guests' attention to our work.
+Even when the restaurant was busting at the seams and operating at full volume, we should never move too hurriedly or appear frantic in front of customers.
+Doing so would only cause them to become concerned about how busy it was and how that would affect their food and service.

-It's been on my mind lately because I'm involved in a few efforts with some different organizations whose leaders see the new projects they are taking on as being risky, challenging to their members, or fraught with potential pitfalls.
-All of which is probably true for all I know, but the more they talk about their efforts that way the more I sense them becoming concerned about risk and failure.
-What they are growing distant from is the excitement they have for these new ideas and they very real value they believe they can provide to their members.
+This has been on my mind lately because I'm involved with some organizations whose leaders see the innovative projects they are taking on as risky, challenging to their members, or fraught with potential pitfalls ... all of which is probably somewhat true.
+But the more they frame their efforts this way, the more distant they grow from their excitement for these new ideas and the value they can deliver to their members.

-The danger here is that letting their anxieties take too great a hold on them might cause them to overreact to some of the decisions they need to make or to spread their own anxiousness out into the membership, inflaming those who might already be viewing the new ventures with skepticism or cynicism.
+If these leaders let their anxieties take too great a hold, they might overreact to some of the decisions they need to make or spread their own anxiousness out into the membership, inflaming those who might already view the new ventures with skepticism or cynicism.

 It's one thing to be pragmatic and acknowledge that "whoa, we're taking on some pretty challenging ideas here."
 It is quite thing to make that a central part of the public conversation you have with your target audience or to constantly drop back to that thinking even among the leadership.